Here’s some examples of the outreach that we do for our local communities and mission giving locally, nationally and internationally.

 Discuss & Donuts is another initiative run by a team from the local churches (again not just Anglican!).
 It runs during the school lunch hour once a week at Kingsmead Secondary School and allows students the opportunity to discuss some big questions of life – all whilst eating donuts of course!

 Messy Church is up and running regularly in St Andrews giving children the opportunity to play, explore, get crafty and creative, eat and sing some songs and hear some stories from the Bible.
+See our events pages to find out when the next one will be.
 Messy Waterrow also runs every other month at the Church Hall.

 One of our local mission partners is the Beson Project, Taunton.
 Throughout the year we support the work of this branch of Besom with donations to help them to sweep away suffering.